dappforce/subsocial-docs/docs/develop/how-to-guides/Transactions.md

 }
 ```
 Fist we created an instance of the Keyring class (lean more about keyrings [here](https://polkadot.js.org/docs/keyring/start/)).
-In the next step we connected to the Substrate API using getSubstrateApi and the Substrate node URL, and we also connected to IPFS by flatApi.
 After that we used substrateAPI and IPFS for creating content.
 Then, we used the previously created content to create a space and then sign a transaction.

 Learn more about [transactions](https://polkadot.js.org/docs/api/start/api.tx/) and [mnemonics](https://polkadot.js.org/docs/util-crypto/examples/create-mnemonic).